jeffreywpli/stronger-than-you-think/end_model_training/lable_function/README.md

 # LLM assit LF construction

 notebook: `llm_{datasetname}.ipynb` consist of the code to use LLM to assist the construction of label functions.
 The prompt for the LLM is included in `llm_prompt` directory.
+The result of using 'gpt-4o-2024-08-06' as basline model is included in `llm_baseline` directory.